Clever/wag/README.md

         type: string
 ```

-If your yml doesn't define a 400 or a 500 response for any of your operations, Wag will implicitly set it to the globally defined responses, models.BadRequest and models.InternalError respectively.
+For each operation, if you don't define a 400 or 500 response Wag will implicitly add a 400 response referencing #/definitions/BadRequest and/or add a 500 response referencing '#/responses/InternalError'.

-Also, all your 400+ responses must return a schema type with a Message field.
+Additionally, 400+ responses must return a schema type with a Message field.
 The message field is required so that we can covert the response into Go's error type and use the message in `Error() string`.
 Each of the responses must also be unique so that the client and server can convert between status code and type.

 Then generate your code:
 ```